spicysomtam/rancher-k3s-aws-tf/README.md

 * rancher-dns-name - dns name for your rancher.
 * aws_region - aws region (default eu-west-1).
-* key-pair - ec2 ssh keypair to use.
+* key-pair - already defined ec2 ssh keypair to use.
 So you can ssh into the ec2 instances for troubleshooting, etc.
 * nlb-internal - whether nlb is internal (true or false; default false).

 ## DNS for the rancher url